Charlie at Little Islands Beach near Streaky Bay Islands Caravan Park. Located in Streaky Bay, Eyre Peninsula, South Australia.

 Streaky Bay Dog-friendly Caravan Park

-This is undoubtedly one of the best-managed caravan parks we’ve stayed at.
-The staff were easy to communicate with, the grounds were pleasant and well-maintained, the amenities were excellent and offered a mixture of regular toilet cubicles and ensuite bathrooms, and the sites were spacious.
+This is, without a doubt, one of the best-managed caravan parks we’ve stayed at.
+The staff were easy to communicate with, the grounds were pleasant and well-maintained, the amenities were next level with ensuite bathrooms, and the powered sites were spacious.

 • Website: streakybayislandscaravanpark.com.au